 The other thing was my posture itself and this brings us nicely to the third crucial part of a bike fitting – a handlebar.

-As you can see my bike fitting session was a true eye opener for me.
+As you can see my bike fitting session was a true eye-opener for me.
 I changed the saddle position, the handlebar position and now I will also change the handlebar itself (for a narrower 42 cm version) to see how it will work for me.
-Hopefully it will make even more comfortable ride.
+Hopefully, it will make an even more comfortable ride.
 But I am also very curious how all of those changes will affect my vibrations readings.
-For now I can say that I already see the increase of vibrations measured on my arms and decrease on my back.
+For now, I can say that I already see the increase of vibrations measured on my arms and decrease on my back.
 Yet this is to be expected because by making my elbows bend much more my forearms started to move more freely absorbing the impacts better (more movement = more measured vibrations) and more stretched position moved the centre of the mass towards handlebar a little.
-In the end this poistion should decrease the amount of vibrations reaching my shoulders and my neck so my overall fatigue should be lower.
+In the end, this position should decrease the number of vibrations reaching my shoulders and my neck so my overall fatigue should be lower.
 I definitely need more time on the bike with a 42 cm handlebar to make final judgements though.
 So stay tuned…

 I would like to thank a Veloart bike shop and Mateusz Naworol in particular for the possibility to experience the benefits of a good bike fitting session.